About Our Yacht

 - Engine controls

-For those times when we enjoy eating al fresco or just to catch that stunning sunset, there is a cockpit table and drinks holders and a pair of waterproof deck speakers connected to the boat’s entertainment centre; new for this 2021 season a full cockpit enclosure with side windows allowing us to be able to enjoy this area even if the weather isn’t as we would like.
-This is also the location of the horseshoe life buoys, man overboard pole and outboard engine.
+For those times when we enjoy eating al fresco or just to catch that stunning sunset, there is a cockpit table and drinks holders and a pair of waterproof deck speakers connected to the boat’s entertainment centre; This is also the location of the horseshoe life buoys, man overboard pole and outboard engine.
 The teak covered transom steps with swim ladder and all-important fresh water shower for that blast of fresh water to warm up after a bracing swim!

 - Cockpit and cockpit seats covered in teak